TIT Jam started because of the loss of a loved one to cancer and now I feel TIT Jam to be the best representation of the sport within the community.

 That’s what TIT Jam and JumpFest are all about: shared experience.
 It took me all 10 days to realize the significance of the pink wrist band that had graced my wrist all week.
 Camp.
 Community.
 Cleanse.
 The Tranquil Movement Initiation Jam definitely fulfills these ideals.

 I would love to see TIT Jam continue the way Justin has shaped it – insofar as this experience is unique to you and what you take from it.
 You are given the chance to live and discover with your heroes over 10 days of discussions, keynote speeches, and training.
-With the addition of the speeches from JumpFest the value has dramatically increased.
+With the addition of the speeches from JumpFest, the value has dramatically increased.
 You can learn not only about yourself philosophically but also push your limits physically with some crucial tips from real professionals in our sport.
 What I hope people take from it is a better understanding and appreciation for parkour outside of just training “for fun”.
-Because fun doesn’t change the world, hard work and dedication does.
+Because fun doesn’t change the world, hard work and dedication do.

 Fun isn’t a good enough reason for me to train anymore, our sport is largely being controlled by media forces outside of the representative community and we have the power to change that.
 Don’t let Red Bull tell you how our sport functions, go find out for yourself.
 Parkour is not exposed by a commercial break, it is the break from the commercial world to a communal one.
 Stop thinking of “famous” athletes as idols and start working hard enough to be their peer and equal.
 Because you can.
 We are one family and parkour lives or dies with us.
 “You are who you choose to be, so choose.”

 Many nights of the event when we weren’t too tired, we gathered around the campfire to share our thoughts on the parkour community.
 Each discussion dealt with issues that could ultimately dictate the future of our sport.
 It was wonderful to hear coaches and athletes discussing fair pay and practices within gyms.
-There are many brave men and women in this sport who are working tirelessly to bring value and insight to our sport.
-And that’s what parkour is to me.
-The want to be useful in the most efficient way you are uniquely capable of.
+There are many brave men and women in this sport who are working tirelessly to bring value and insight into our sport.
+And that’s what parkour is to me: the desire to be useful in the most efficient way you are uniquely capable of.
 If we are conscious enough to take control of our environment we take responsibility for our actions and emotions without fear of consequence then we’ve conquered the human condition.
 We’ve solved the problem of life in a modern world where we are attached to cell phones and visual stimuli more than our own hands and feet.
 Like Dylan Baker says, we should choose composure through adversity, and we are facing hard odds.
 It’s not so easy to choose your friends over Facebook itself anymore, but parkour gatherings are certainly one way to conquer that.
 Movement solves what words cannot.

 This does not always mean physical obstacles as much as mental and societal ones.
 The primary social obstacle being a monetary one, insofar as we need money to pay rent and buy food to survive while we’re busting our asses training.
 I joked with Dylan Baker that I was basically paying his rent this month between Myrm shorts and his Inner Mastery beta (I need like one more paycheck then I’ll get it I swear).
 But the truth is nothing would give me more joy than being able to support someone who has inspired and fueled me through periods of my life where I questioned what it meant to be alive.
 And that’s what it will take for our sport to survive, supporting one another.
 We don’t have million dollar signing contracts, we have beat up training shoes.
 This is a sport made of living legends: men and women who selflessly prepare themselves for the future where their skills might be necessary – and you can make it easier for them to do so.